Please ensure Javascript is enabled for purposes of website accessibility Scholarship Spotlight | University of West Florida

 “Joy” and “Hope”: Understanding the Human Experience Through Song

-Sheila Dunn, Corey McKern, and Blake Riley will perform and discuss works by contemporary composers Ricky Ian Gordon and Ben More.
-Through Gordon's settings of Langston Hughes' poetry and Moore's powerful song cycle, this program celebrates the enduring power of joy and hope.
+Sheila Dunn, Corey McKern, and Blake Riley performed and discussed works by contemporary composers Ricky Ian Gordon and Ben More.
+Through Gordon's settings of Langston Hughes' poetry and Moore's powerful song cycle, this program celebrated the enduring power of joy and hope.

 Jon Fink